Roger Ellis (schoolmaster): Personal life and death

 In 1964, Ellis married Margaret Jean Stevenson, and they had one son and two daughters.
 His wife was the sister of Dame Anne Griffiths, librarian and archivist to Prince Philip, Duke of Edinburgh.

 In 1974, Ellis deposited in the Devon County Records Office the Memoirs and Diaries of Henry Ellis of Exeter (1790–1859), jeweller and clockmaker.

-Ellis died on 14 February 2023, at the age of 93.
+Ellis died of heart failure on 14 February 2023, at the age of 93.